If you apply to a council for help because you are homeless, it may check if you have a local connection to the area.

 Have a connection with the area because of special circumstances

 You may be able to show you have a local connection because you have special circumstances.
-For instance, you may need to live in an area to receive specialist health care, or for religious reasons.
+For instance, you may need to live in an area to receive specialist health care, or for religious reasons, or perhaps there are strong reasons why you need to return to an area where you were brought up.
 If you think this is the case, get advice to see whether you could argue that you have a local connection.

 You only need to fit into one category in order to have a local connection.